Andreas-Menzel/ADDS-FlightControl/Documentation/API/ASK.md

 ### corridor_list

-One can request a list of corridor ids.
+One can request a list of corridors.

 #### Request